-Chatty Hull is an exciting new, citywide initiative led by Absolutely Cultured which has one simple aim – to get the people of Hull talking.
+Chatty Hull is a citywide initiative led by Absolutely Cultured which has one simple aim – to get the people of Hull talking.
 Listening to residents’ feedback during projects across the city, volunteers from Absolutely Cultured recognised that there was a clear theme emerging – people wanted to get to know their neighbours.

 In addition to that desire to get to know people better, it is well established that social interactions help to build stronger, well-connected communities, creating bonds that can transform neighbourhoods and, in some cases, lives by helping to combat loneliness, isolation and depression.

 In response to this, the volunteer team at Absolutely Cultured, working with partner organisations including The Hull We Want, Back to Ours, Believe in Hull, Hull City Council and the Police and Crime Commissioner, are driving forward Chatty Hull and the invite is extended to everyone across the city to get involved.
-Chatty Hull will culminate in a number of events across the city on Saturday 28 September to bring the project to life, including 100 volunteers taking to 100 seats across the city ready to get chatting!
+Chatty Hull in 2019 culminated in a number of events across the city on Saturday 28 September, bringing the project to life, including 100 volunteers taking to 100 seats across the city ready to get chatting!

 - Like @ChattyHull on Facebook and request to join our group to be part of the conversation online;

-- Follow @Chatty_Hull on Twitter and Instagram for updates about what’s going on;
+- Follow @Chatty_Hull on Twitter and Instagram for updates about the movement;

 - Use the #ChattyHull hashtag and share your photos online.